bagashvilit/countrysite.netlify.app/README.md

 # Source

 This project was deployed from the [Foundation - Gatsby and NetlifyCMS Starter](https://templates.netlify.com/template/foundation-gatsby-netlifycms-starter/) template.
-Therefore the portion of the source code is either part of or inspired from that template.
+Therefore the portion of the source code is either part of or inspired from that template